 Knowledge management: the secret sauce of productivity

-Why being deliberate with information sharing improves team performance
+Why being deliberate with information sharing improves team performance through effective knowledge management

-Although a plethora of informational resources can help a company thrive, none of it matters if it’s not accessible or easy to navigate.
-That’s why it’s critical for companies to have processes in place to gather, organize, and share information to improve the knowledge base of the entire team.
+Having tons of information is great—but if it’s hard to find or messy to navigate, it doesn’t help anyone.
+That’s why it’s so important for companies to have clear processes in place to gather, organize, and share information to improve the knowledge base of the entire team.
+That’s where knowledge management comes in, also known as information management.

 When the practice of knowledge management emerged in the 1990s, it was primarily focused on the field of information technology.
 Now, however, innovation and collaboration are its main purposes.
 Leaders across businesses, not just in IT, are increasingly paying attention to the tools that their teams use.

+Here’s a window into what an organized knowledge management process looks like and how it can help team members be more productive.
 To accomplish this goal, there are four objectives that a company must achieve:

 • Capture knowledge